pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     perm = torch.randperm(len(dataset))
     dataset = dataset[perm]

-To obtain the :obj:`TensorFrame` from a :obj:`torch_frame.dataset.Dataset`, we need to materialize the dataset first.
+Converting a :class:`torch_frame.dataset.Dataset` into a :obj:`TensorFrame` instance refers to a materialization stage from raw data into compact :obj:`Tensor` representations.
 We show a simple example.

 .. code-block:: python